 Their size starts at 8mm, and they usually have a round, oval, or teardrop shape.
 They exhibit the most beautiful nacre.

 They grow in the oyster Pinctada Maxima in a stunning range of colours from white, cream, silver, yellowish-orange, rose, green, and blue.

 3. Tahitian Pearls

 Tahitian pearls come from the islands of French Polynesia.
 Tahitian Pearls are elegant and luxurious with a touch of being exotic.
-You will be enthralled with the available colours that are available – from a velvety midnight black, slate grey, peacock green, deep aubergine, and a striking yellow.
+You will be enthralled with the available colours – from a velvety midnight black, slate grey, peacock green, deep aubergine, and a striking yellow.

 4. Keshi Pearls

 Keshi are small non-nucleated pearls, typically formed as a by-product of pearl cultivation.
-They often have a beautiful cluster and interesting shape.
+They often have a beautiful lustre and interesting shape.

 5. Freshwater Pearls